kalininalab/LoReMINE/README.md

   --prefix PREFIX       Prefix for the output.
 If you use "batch_run" parameter, then provide "NA" as an input for this parameter
   --asm-coverage ASM_COVERAGE
                         reduced coverage for initial disjointig assembly (Used only for raw Pacbio and ONT reads) incase there is a high coverage of reads.
 Default value is not set, so that it uses all reads to perform the assembly.
-Incase, the initial disjointigs doesn't get assembled due to very high coverage, then suggested value is "50", so that it uses longest 50x reads for initial disjointigs assembly
+Incase, the initial disjointigs doesn't get assembled due to very high coverage, then suggested value is "50", so that it uses longest 50x reads for contig assembly
   --alt_param ALT_PARAM
                         Run the assembly using pacbio/nanopore raw reads with alternate parameters.
 Possible inputs are "True" or "False" (default = False).
 Use this parameter only when the assembly using default parameters in not satisfactory.
 Can only be used with
-                        Pacbio/Nanopore "raw" reads and not with Pacbio "hifi" reads --force               Override the output in the existing output directory
+                        Pacbio/Nanopore "raw" reads and not with Pacbio "hifi" reads --force               Override the output in the existing output directory --verbose VERBOSE     Verbosity level of the output.
+Possible inputs are "0" or "1", where 0 = only prints status of the pipeline, 1 = prints status of the pipeline + output of each tools (default = 0)
 `````

 - ````` --reads `````: Use this option if you have `````.fastq````` or `````.fastq.gz````` file for the input reads.
 If you still have the `````.bam````` file for the reads from Pacbio, then use the `````--pacbio-raw````` or `````--pacbio-hifi````` option to input the reads file depending on whether the reads are raw or HiFi